LLM as Dataset Analyst: Subpopulation Structure Discovery with Large Language Model: Related Works

 \subsection{Extract Information from Image Captions}

 Recent works such as ALIA \cite{dunlap2023diversify}, VeCAF\cite{zhang2024vecaf}, Bias2Text \cite{kim2023biastotext}, and ICTC \cite{kwon2023image} explore utilizing caption models to obtain information from datasets.
 ALIA provides a method to augment datasets by generating variations of existing images through captioning and text-to-image models.
 While ALIA\cite{dunlap2023diversify} supports dataset improvement, it lacks knowledge about attribute types, bias, or subpopulation shift existence.
 Bias2Text\cite{kim2023biastotext} detects dataset bias by transforming images into descriptive captions and keywords.
 However, without large language model participation, Bias2Text fails to support classification dimension selection and can only differentiate images with basic keywords.
-More recently, VeCAF\cite{zhang2024vecaf} extracts the information from image captions with LLM to perform parametric data selection for PVM finetuning.
-Moreover, ICTC\cite{kwon2023image} enables conditional image clustering using an LLM in a straightforward manner.
+More recently, ICTC\cite{kwon2023image} enables conditional image clustering using an LLM in a straightforward manner.
 Although ICTC clusters images when given the criterion, it requires human-assigned text prompts.
-Compared to ICTC, our approach supports automatic subpopulation structure dataset organization without human criteria assignment and can generate comprehensive criteria tailored to datasets.
+Compared to ICTC, our prompt engineering paradigm supports scalable automatic subpopulation structure dataset organization without human criteria assignment and can generate comprehensive criteria tailored to datasets for various downstream tasks.